8 Tips for Fighting Pornography

 Because of the plethora of such lists, it’s hard to say anything new.
 But perhaps that’s not the point.
-Perhaps what might be helpful is to share a bit about how I and others have worked out these basic principles in concrete ways.
+Perhaps it might be helpful to share a bit about how I and others have worked out these basic principles in concrete ways.

 After all, on a very regular basis I’m reminded of how consequential porn addiction has become.
 When we think of Esau exchanging his birthright for a bowl of lentil soup, we laugh and think, “What a fool!”
 But how many—especially men but also women—have done the same?
 How many have sacrificed their marriages, careers, and overall health for momentary pleasures that have left them empty and wanting more?

 To that end, fight against porn.
 But as you read them, remember the Son of God in power.

 First, adopt a war mentality.

 We must take an extreme approach to fighting this sin.
 Like Joseph, we must simply flee from the allure of Potiphar’s wife.
 One dear friend shared with me such extreme resolve.
 He had a smartphone but noticed his visits to unwholesome sites became more frequent.
 So he did something outrageous.
 He canceled his data plan, gave away his smartphone, and bought a flip phone.
 Imagine that!
 I’ve seen the phone.
 It looks like something you would have bought years ago when cell phones were first making their way into the mass market.
 He admits that he looks silly in the eyes of many, and that he’s unable to enjoy the benefits of having a GPS on demand or looking for the best Vietnamese sandwiches on Yelp.
 But, in his own words, « You gotta do what you gotta if you’re serious about fighting for purity. »